A Tour of the Archives of Ontario

 managing@excal.on.ca

-JJ Mokrzewski is currently a fourth year BFA student majoring in Screenwriting at York University.
+JJ Mokrzewski is currently a first year MA student majoring in Cinema and Media Studies.
 She loves all things Gothic, and when she's not working on screenplays she enjoys writing fantasy and horror stories.
 She also moonlights as the keyboardist of the Toronto shoe gaze band, Whisper Gang.
 Most of her free time is divided equally between investigating new books/films/series and rewatching episodes of Buffy the Vampire Slayer.
 She is passionate about sustainability, mental health, abolishing the stigma around genre fiction, championing the Oxford comma, and pet videos.
 She strongly believes Ulysses is a brilliant book, and one day hopes to figure out why.

 Topics